cuvva/terms/privacy.md

 If you use Cuvva with a car which belongs to, or is registered to, someone else, we may share your policy information with them - including the legal documents.

+We may share our data on your quotes, price, location, telematics, claims and other information with our underwriters and third party providers (such as telematics service providers).
+Where necessary, this will include your personal data (such as where personal data is needed to arrange, administer and underwrite your policy).
+Where practicable, we will anonymise your personal data when doing so.

 ## Cookies

 As with most websites, we use cookies.
 You can find out more, including how to opt out in our cookie policy, which you can find on our website.